keybase/client/go/saltpack/specs/saltpack_armor.md

 [Base65536](https://www.npmjs.com/package/base65536) is an "encoding" that tries to fit as much data as possible into a tweet.
 It works because Twitter's 140-character limit is defined over Unicode code points rather than actual ecoded bytes.
-So by picking an alphabet of thousands of unicode characters, we can encode more than one byte per character.
+So by picking an alphabet of thousands of Unicode characters, we can encode more than one byte per character.
 Base65535 is able to fit 255 bytes into just 128 code points.